solo-io/gloo/docs/content/operations/upgrading/faq.md

 <!--For 1.20 -->

+**AuthPlugin removed in 1.20**: The `AuthPlugin` config type is removed in 1.20.
+If you are using this config type, you must remove it from your Helm values file before upgrading.
+If you need to configure your own auth service, check out [Custom Auth server]({{< versioned_link_path fromRoot="/guides/security/auth/custom_auth/" >}}).

 **Discovery disabled by default in 1.20**: To improve performance, discovery is now disabled by default.
 This change means that Upstreams are no longer automatically created for discovered Kubernetes services.
 If you want to continue using discovery, set `discovery.enabled=true` (or `gloo.discovery.enabled` in Gloo Gateway Enterprise) in your Helm values file before upgrading.
 For more information, see the [Discovery guide]({{< versioned_link_path fromRoot="/installation/advanced_configuration/fds_mode/" >}}).

 <!--From 1.19 -->